Brick-and-Mortar Retail in the Internet Age

 Suzan E Jenkins, CEO, Arts and Humanities Council of Montgomery County, Maryland has been a visionary leader in the non-profit arts and culture sector for over twenty years, serving in executive positions at the Rhythm and Blues Foundation, the Smithsonian Institution and the Recording Industry Association of America.
 A Peabody Award winning producer of the radio series Let the Good Times Roll for Public Radio International, Jenkins has often been recognized for her leadership and entrepreneurial endeavors, including by the Gazette of Politics and Business and Women Business Leaders of Maryland.
 As an educator, Jenkins has served as Executive in Residence in the College of Music at Loyola University and as Adjunct Professor at both American and George Mason Universities.
 As co-founder of the Nonprofit Energy Alliance, Jenkins is the winner of the 2012 Washingtonian Green Giant Award.
 Jenkins serves on the Boards of the Committee for Montgomery and Nonprofit Montgomery, among others; on the Community Advisory Council of WETA and on the American University Arts Management Advisory Council.
 Suzan Jenkins holds an Honorary Degree in Public Service from Montgomery College, MD; a BS in Psychology and Management, and an MBA from the University of Maryland University College.

 Montgomery County faces challenges in making connections between jobs and locations where the workforce can afford to live.
-This panel discussion among housing developers, architects and urban designers illuminates how planned mass transit systems, including the Purple Line and bus rapid transit, will influence the county’s pattern of affordable housing development.
-Panelists will address why these transportation improvements are vital to economic development and job growth.
+This discussion among housing developers, architects and urban designers illuminates how transit-oriented development, such as Strathmore Square at the Grosvenor Metro Station, and mass transit systems, including the Purple Line and bus rapid transit, will influence the county’s pattern of affordable housing development and make living car-free an option for more County residents.
+Presenters will also address why these transportation improvements are vital to economic development and job growth.

 As a Principal in HR&A’s Washington, DC Office, Phillip leads HR&A’s affordable housing practice and engagements on strategic planning, climate adaptation and resilience.
 Phillip brings over a decade of experience designing and implementing programs and real estate development projects that align the goals of public, private and philanthropic stakeholders to address pressing community challenges.
 Within HR&A’s affordable housing practice, Phillip leads engagement on affordable housing policy, program design, and project development.